I Love Recipe

 📺 YouTube👥 2인분⏱ 10분✍️ Editor Reviewed

-This sujebi (수제비), featuring chewy dough and savory broth, is a special treat perfect for rainy days.
-It can be completed in 1 hour and 10 minutes, including at least 1 hour of dough resting time.
+This special sujebi (수제비) dish, featuring chewy dough and a savory broth, is perfect for a rainy day.
+It can be prepared in 1 hour and 10 minutes, including at least 1 hour of dough resting time.

 📝 Editor's Notes

-Potato Sujebi (수제비), with its chewy dough and delicious savory broth, is a special dish perfect for rainy or chilly days, ready to be enjoyed warm in just 1 hour and 10 minutes.
+This potato sujebi (수제비), featuring chewy dough and a delicious savory broth, is a special treat that can be enjoyed warm in just 1 hour and 10 minutes on a rainy or chilly day.

-It's characterized by the chewiness of the dough, which is rested in the refrigerator, and the deep umami flavor from kneading with Dashida (다시다) water.
+Its characteristics include the chewiness of the refrigerated dough and a deeper umami flavor achieved by kneading with Dashida (다시다) water.

-This one-bowl meal is packed with seasonal vegetables like potatoes, Korean zucchini, and onions, making it nutritious.
+It's a nutritious one-bowl meal, packed with seasonal vegetables like potatoes, Korean zucchini (aehobak), and onions.

-It's an excellent dish for the whole family to gather around and enjoy a warm, comforting meal.
+It's an excellent dish for the whole family to gather around and enjoy a warm, comforting time.

 🛒 Ingredient Tips

-Choose potatoes with thin, smooth skin, free from blemishes or sprouts.
+Choose potatoes with thin, smooth skins, free from blemishes or sprouts.

-Sprouted potatoes contain a toxic substance called solanine, so be sure to remove sprouts or avoid them entirely.
+Sprouted potatoes contain a toxic substance called solanine, so it's best to remove sprouts or avoid them entirely.

-Seasonal potatoes, typically from June to October, are the most delicious and have a fluffy texture.
+Seasonal potatoes, available between June and October, are the most delicious and boast a fluffy texture.

-Select onions with firm, shiny skin that are not soft.
+Select onions with firm, shiny skins that are not soft.

 Store them in a cool, well-ventilated place for longer shelf life.